You are here

 When exporting medical devices to other countries, sponsors sometimes are asked by the country of import to supply a "certificate of free sale" or an "export certificate".
 Certificates of free sale and export certificates are documents supplied by the Therapeutic Goods Administration (TGA) outlining that the relevant medical device(s) are included in the Australian Register of Therapeutic Goods (ARTG) and are either able to be freely supplied and sold within Australia or are able to be exported from Australia.

-To apply for a certificate of free sale you will need to have a current ARTG inclusion for your product(s) that allows them to be supplied and sold within Australia.
+To apply for a certificate of free sale you will need to have a current ARTG inclusion for your product(s) that allows them to be supplied and sold within Australia or are otherwise exempt.

-To apply for an export certificate you will need to have a current Export Only ARTG inclusion for your product(s).
+To apply for an export certificate you will need to have a current Export Only ARTG inclusion for your product(s) or are otherwise exempt.

 Eligibility to apply for a certificate of free sale or an export certificate